akornatskyy/wheezy.template/doc/userguide.rst

     # ... initialize Engine.
     engine.global_vars.update({'e': escape})

-First we try import optimized version of html escape from `wheezy.html`_ package and if it is not available fallback to one from ``cgi`` package.
-Next we update engine global variables by escape function which is accessible as ``e`` filter name in template::
+First we try import an optimized version of html escape from `wheezy.html`_ package and if it is not available fallback to the one from the ``cgi`` package.
+Next we update the engine's global variables with the escape function, which is accessible as the ``e`` filter name in template::

     @user.name!e